killmlana/Clippy/README.md

 # Clippy — Style-Aware Image Retrieval & Generation

 Clippy is a FastAPI service and script suite for **style-aware visual retrieval** backed by **Qdrant**.
 It accepts a sketch and/or text prompt, runs **hybrid similarity search** over image/edge/text embeddings, and returns reference images.
 Generative Image models typically perform much better when references are provided.
 Especially during style-transfer workflows (transferring one artstyle to the other), references help the model to understand better the differences.
-The project aims to refine the generative workflow of image generation models by making it easier for artists to retrieve references across various artstyles and use them further to generate better images without having any knowledge of prompt engineering.
+The project aims to refine the generative workflow of image generation models by making it easier for artists to retrieve references across various artstyles and use them further to generate better images without having any prior knowledge of prompt engineering.

 ---